andrewpkitchin/research-and-talks/publications_and_preprints.md

 Join work with Dr Stefan Leach, Professor Robbie M. Sutton, and Dr Kristof Dhont, this article was published in the British Psychological Society Journal in 2022.

-The preprint of the article is available to read here: https://bpspsychub.onlinelibrary.wiley.com/doi/full/10.1111/bjso.12561
+This article is available to read here: https://bpspsychub.onlinelibrary.wiley.com/doi/full/10.1111/bjso.12561

 <h2> On the Automorphisms of Quantum Weyl Algebras </h2>